New York City Drunk Driving Accident Lawyer

 The bar for recovering punitive damages is high, but a skilled NYC drunk driving accident attorney can make a strong case in favor of this additional compensation.

-An Experienced New York City Drunk Driving Accident Lawyer Can Fight to Hold Drunk Drivers Accountable
+An Experienced Car Crash Lawyer in New York City Can Fight to Hold Drunk Drivers Accountable

 At Rosenbaum & Rosenbaum, P.C., we take an aggressive approach to holding drunk drivers accountable for their actions.
 From investigating your claim to negotiating with the insurance companies, we are well-qualified to handle every aspect of your car accident case.

-To learn more, call our personal injury law firm to schedule a free consultation with a NYC drunk driving accident lawyer today.
+To learn more, call our personal injury law firm to schedule a free consultation with an NYC drunk driving accident lawyer today.
 We represent clients in NYC, including across Staten Island.